triton-inference-server/server/README.md

 how [Triton supports both GPU systems and CPU-only systems](docs/quickstart.md#run-triton).

-The first step in using Triton to serve your models is to place one or more models into a [model repository](docs/model_repository.md).
-Optionally, depending on the type of the model and on what Triton capabilities you want to enable for the model, you may need to create a [model configuration](docs/model_configuration.md) for the model.
-If your model has [custom operations](docs/custom_operations.md) you will need to make sure they are loaded correctly by Triton.

 After you have your model(s) available in Triton, you will want to send inference and other requests to Triton from your *client*